-Monitoring and reporting violations for Volatile and Synthetic Organic Chemicals (VOCs and SOCs) from 2007 to 2008 remains consistent and the overall percentage of systems that complied with all monitoring was 96% and 99% respectively.
+Monitoring and reporting violations of community water systems for Volatile and Synthetic Organic Chemicals (VOCs and SOCs remains consistent and the overall percentage of systems that complied with all monitoring was 99% and 98% respectively.
 The number of violations for VOCs and SOCs is also misleading in that when either a single VOC or SOC sample is not taken, it accounts for 21 and 32 individual violations respectively.
 Those are the number of individual chemicals that are analyzed from a single sample.

-The inorganic chemicals (IOCs) group compliance showed a slight improvement in 2009.
+The inorganic chemicals (IOCs) group compliance also remained consistent with 2010 compliance rates.
 The primary concern in this group is again attributed to the arsenic standard.
-The standard was lowered from 50 parts per billion down to 10 parts per billion in 2006.
 Systems that violate the standard continue to work toward returning to compliance either through changes in treatment or development of a new source of supply.

-The tables indicate that radionuclide violations were similar with only 2% of the community water systems having violations during 2009.
+The tables indicate that radionuclide violations remained consistant with 3% of the community water systems having violations during 2011.
 The majority of the systems in violation are at or near the drinking water standard for combined radium.
 The department will continue to take appropriate enforcement actions to address the violations of the radionuclide standards to ensure compliance with EPA's standards.
 Most systems are pursing an alternative source or exploring treatment alternatives.

-New requirements associated with the Stage 2 Disinfection By-product rule became effective in 2009.
-The number of systems required to monitor and report for the new rule rose from
+Requirements associated with the Stage 2 Disinfection By-product rule became effective in 2009.
+The number of systems required to monitor and report for this rule rose from 205 systems in 2008 to 414 systems in 2011.
+As expected, the monitoring and reporting violations continue to improve as system operators routinely monitor and report the new rule requirements.